scottpetrovic/krita-org-hugo/README.md

 4. Think about design updates a bit
 ---- query some artists on Krita artist about using their artwork

+5. Whenever the project gets a bit farther, get a plan on moving images/assets to an external location/server to reduce GIT repo size
+--- Ben (KDE sys admin) says we can put heavier files all on cdn.kde.org.
+It has heavy caching, so be aware of that
+--- if we have custom videos (not on YouTube), we can put those on cdn.kde.org too

 # Questions before we go live
 1. Not sure how we are going to get Mollie payments to the fund site if we shut down the WordPress site